Welcome to Nagoya

 Japan is nine hours ahead of GMT.

-Include smart casual clothes for the conference.
+Smart casual clothes for the conference.
 Smart attire is recommended for the Opening Reception.
-Appropriate clothing for free time and comfortable shoes are advised
+Appropriate clothing for free time and comfortable shoes.